Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 - If you touch helper utilities, note the entry points (file + exported function) so the next contributor can diff quickly.
 - Log open questions or blockers in the section above before ending a run; remove them only once resolved.
 - After shipping code, summarize verification (tests run, manual flows exercised) in this README for traceability.
+- Call out any backend apply steps (e.g., `amplify push`) as separate approvals; do not include execution commands in this checklist.